 I hardly know anything about Grace, my father’s aunt and the sister of my grandmother, Edith.
 Grace Goodbody, as she was then, was born in 1891 in Maidstone, Kent, where she and Edith were brought up in their father’s pub, the Fortune of War.
-In 1919 Grace married Frederick Woodhead, and soon afterwards they couple left England to start new lives in South Africa.
+In 1919 Grace married Dublin-born Frederick Woodhead, and soon afterwards the couple left England to start new lives in South Africa.

 This vague story was circulating in my mind as I explored a few of the nooks and crannies of Johannesburg’s labyrinthine Collectors Treasury.
 This is by far the largest secondhand bookshop in South Africa (and quite likely the largest in the southern hemisphere) and it also sells old records, postcards, magazines, cameras and general bric-a-brac.

 Collectors Treasury is located on Commissioner Street, a major artery passing through Johannesburg, with this particular section lined with old workshops, warehouses and anonymous-looking office blocks.
 These now semi-abandoned buildings are on the southern edge of Hillbrow, an inner-city neighbourhood that during the 1970s and 80s was something of a liberal, multi-racial residential rarity – despite its designation as being reserved for whites under the Group Areas Act.